Ultrasophisticated Machining Capability and Cost Savings

 - Sub-Spindle - Secondary chuck holding workpiece which revolves on the C-axis up to 2,500 RPMs and able to move on Z-axis

-- CNC Control Panel - The interface a machinist uses to program and control how a CNC machine operates
+- CNC Control Panel - The interface a machinist uses to program and control how a computer numerical control machine operates

 Planetary Carrier Components